Weight Paint Tools

 The shape of the gradient.

 Create gradient that forms a straight line.
-Alt-LMB and drag.
+Shift-LMB and drag.

 Create gradient that forms a circle.
-Ctrl-Alt-LMB and drag.
+Shift-Alt-LMB and drag.

 Sets the brush Weight as the weight selected under the cursor.
 The sampled weight is displayed in the tool settings.